 This means you have too much amniotic fluid.
 This can be a problem to over-stretch your uterus, or too much room for baby.

 This is a disorder of your smooth muscle caused by something in the baby/placental development.
-It is often characterized by high blood pressure a lab work changes with our urine and blood.
+It is often characterized by high blood pressure or lab work changes with our urine and blood.

 That means the only way to stop it is to get the baby out.